RogerLuo-Code/coding-practice/problem_solution/lc658_find_k_closest_elements/lc658_find_k_closest_elements.md

 * **Space complexity**: $\mathcal{O}(k)$ for generating a list with k elements from an array.

 ### Approach 2b: binary search of a window
-A smart solutions from [@lee215](https://leetcode.com/problems/find-k-closest-elements/discuss/106426/JavaC%2B%2BPython-Binary-Search-O(log(N-K)-%2B-K)): using binary search to find index i such that the window i ~ i+k-1 (ninclusive) constains the k closest elements.
+A smart solutions from [@lee215](https://leetcode.com/problems/find-k-closest-elements/discuss/106426/JavaC%2B%2BPython-Binary-Search-O(log(N-K)-%2B-K)): using binary search to find index i such that the window i ~ i+k-1 (inclusive) constains the k closest elements.
 Move the window to left or right by comparing the distance between `x - arr[mid]` and `arr[mid + k] - x`.
 * case 1: x is outside of window and on the left (`x - A[mid] < A[mid + k] - x`), move window to left
 -----x----A[mid]------------A[mid+k]--------
 * case 2: x is in the window and close to the left (`x - A[mid] < A[mid + k] - x`), move window to left again